Woman checking in at CSL Plasma Woman checking in at CSL Plasma

 CSL Plasma will send you information about upcoming promotions in your region.
 In addition, you can receive an email/text regarding closures due to bad weather.

-As we start the new year 2023, CSL Plasma is adjusting the donor payment week.
-The new updated week now begins on Saturday and ends on the Friday of the following week.
-This is effective Dec.
-31, 2022.
+The week begins on Saturday and ends on the Friday of the following week.

 We are making this change to help donors achieve their first donation at the start of a weekend, as well as to assist with donor service given the volume of CSL Plasma donations we are seeing at our centers.